 Proprietary funds are used to account for services for which the City charges external customers or internal departments of the City, the City maintains two types of proprietary funds: enterprise & internal service.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The City uses enterprise funds to account for activities, such as electric, water, refuse, sewer, and fire communications.
-Internal service funds are used to accumulate and allocate costs internally among the City's various functions.
-The City uses internal service funds to account for activities, such as fleet maintenance, information technology, joint helicopter operation, building maintenance, employee benefits, and insurance.
+Internal service funds are used to account for activities and allocate costs internally among the City's various functions.
+The City uses internal service funds to account for activities, such as electricities, such as fleet maintenance, information technology, joint helicopter operation, building maintenance, employee benefits, and insurance.